Dynamic-Capital/Dynamic-Capital/dynamic/intelligence/agi/README.md

   enrichment plans with curated datasets.
 - `knowledge_base.py`: Canonical knowledge payloads that seed DAI, DAGI, and DAGS fine-tuning snapshots.
+- `qa.py`: Builds domain-focused Q&A sessions that synthesise knowledge and oversight guidance for operators.
 - Auxiliary helpers for fine-tuning, local experimentation, and rollout.

 Document new AGI routines here so downstream operations understand required